Gene Russianoff

 Gene Russianoff is staff attorney and chief spokesman for the Straphangers Campaign, a New York City-based public transport advocacy group that focuses primarily on subway and bus services run by New York City Transit.
 At the same time, Russianoff has also served as a government reform advocate for NYPIRG.

 Education

-Russianoff is a graduate of Brooklyn College and Harvard Law School, and has worked for New York Public Interest Research Group (Straphangers Campaign's parent organization) since his graduation from Harvard Law in 1978.
+Russianoff was raised in Sheepshead Bay, Brooklyn, and is a graduate of Brooklyn College and Harvard Law School.
+He has worked for New York Public Interest Research Group (Straphangers Campaign's parent organization) since his graduation from Harvard Law in 1978.
 In 1983, he was a Revson Fellow at Columbia University.

 Work

-Gene Russianoff has agitated for subway commuters since about 1980.
+Gene Russianoff has advocated for subway commuters since about 1980.
 He lives in Park Slope, Brooklyn.